Barber Shop Chronicles at the National Theatre (c) Marc Brenner

 ★★★★★ 'Joyous.
 Exhilarating.
 Life-affirming.
 Go.'
 Independent

-Following a sell-out run at the Dorfman this summer, Inua Ellams’ play about stories from barber shops across the globe returns to the National Theatre in November.
+Following a sell-out run at the Dorfman this summer, Inua Ellams’ play about stories from barber shops across the globe returns to the National Theatre.

 Newsroom, political platform, local hot-spot, confession box, preacher-pulpit and football stadium.
 For generations, African men have gathered in barber shops to discuss the world.

 Barber Shop Chronicles is Inua Ellams' third play at the National, following the exhilarating The 14th Tale and Black T-shirt Collection.
 Directed by Bijan Sheibani, design by Rae Smith, lighting design by Jack Knowles, movement direction by Aline David and sound design by Gareth Fry.